-The maximum standard graduate class load (for fall and spring semesters and eight-week summer sessions) is 14 hours.
+The maximum standard graduate class load (for fall and spring semesters) is 14 hours.
 Graduate students must obtain permission from the Dean of Graduate Studies to enroll in 15 graduate hours or more.
 An overload fee is charged for 16 hours or more.